 In October 2019, Dr. Kim was inducted into the Steinway & Sons Teacher Hall of Fame, a prestigious designation recognizing the work of most committed and passionate piano educators.
 This was the very first year the award was given and she was one of 43 teachers selected from the United States and Canada.
 Further highlighting her excellence as an educator, Dr. Kim was the recipient of the 2016 Thomas A. Manion Distinguished Faculty Award at the College of Saint Rose, where she was a Professor of Piano from 2002-2021.
 She was an active performer and one of the founding members of the Saint Rose Camerata, a faculty chamber ensemble.

 She holds a Doctor of Musical Arts from the University of Minnesota (tutelage under Lydia Artymiw), an Artist Diploma from Yale University (Peter Frankl), a Master of Music from The Juilliard School (Josef Raieff), and her Bachelor of Music from Seoul National University (Kye Sook Suh).
-Dr. Kim is currently a Visiting Senior Artist-in-Residence at Skidmore College in Saratoga Springs, NY.
+Dr. Kim is currently a Senior Artist-in-Residence at Skidmore College in Saratoga Springs, NY.